-Section 7.
-No less than 45 nor more than 120 days prior to an election of labor council officers, the Council staff shall compile and notify each affiliate organization of the availability of a list containing the following information: (i) the name and address of each of the elected Council's officers (including Executive Board members); (ii) each organization's projected per capita voting strength and delegate entitlement at the election; and (iii) to the extent available, the names and mailing addresses of the delegates.
+SECTION 7.
+No less than 45 nor more than 120 days prior to an election of labor council officers, the Executive Secretary-Treasurer shall compile and notify each affiliate organization of the availability of a list containing the following information: (i) the name and address of each of the elected council's officers (including Executive Board members); (ii) the name and mailing address of each of the organizations affiliated with the council; (iii) the name of each of the affiliated organization's principal officers; (iv) each organization's projected per capita voting strength and delegate entitlement at the election; and (v) to the extent available, the names and mailing addresses of the delegates.
 Officers of organizations affiliated with the Council shall also be entitled to inspect, at the place where the records are kept, and make their own notes concerning the most current underlying records relating to the information included in the list provided above.

-Section 8.
-Election Protests.
-A protest of the election of any officer may be made to the President within 30 days.
+SECTION 8.
+Election Protests: A protest of the election of any officer may be made to the President within 30 days.
 If the President upholds a protest, in determining the appropriate remedy, they may direct that the election be rerun or a new election be conducted and may decide the manner of conduct of any such rerun election.
 The President may also direct such other remedies as may be appropriate.
 The decision of the President may thereafter be appealed in accordance with the procedures set forth in Rule 26 of the AFL-CIO.

+ARTICLE VI

-ARTICLE VI DUTIES OF OFFICERS
+DUTIES OF OFFICERS

-Section 1.
-The President shall preside at all meetings of the Council and the Executive Board and preserve order during all deliberations.
-They shall keep a correct record of the proceedings of the meetings and be under the supervision and direction of the Executive Board to transact business.
+SECTION 1.
+The President shall preside at all meetings of the Council and Executive Board, and preserve order during all deliberations.
+They shall keep a correct record of the proceedings of the meetings and be under supervision and direction of the Executive Board to transact business.

-They shall countersign all orders on the treasury authorized by the Council, countersign all checks issued by the Executive Secretary-Treasurer against accounts of the Council, exercise general supervision over the affairs and activities of the Council; and shall perform such other duties as usually pertains to the office and/or directed by the Executive Board.
+They shall countersign all orders on the treasury authorized by the Council, countersign all checks issued by the Executive Secretary-Treasurer against accounts of the Council, exercise general supervision over the affairs and activities of the Council; and shall perform such other duties as usually pertains to the office and/ or directed by the Executive Board.
 The President shall enforce the provisions of the Constitution, work to fulfill the Purposes outlined in Article II and appoint committees not otherwise provided for.
 They shall be a member ex-officio of all committees.